Nublet-z/myNotes/allNotes/Server-Setup/Week7.md

 # Server Setup Week 7 (11/15/2021)
 ## How to Set Up NFS (Network File System)
 For this tutorial, I'll be using 2 devices.
 The first device `192.168.56.107` as the `server` and another device as the `client`.
-Create directory in server I'll name it `mynfs`, later we will mount this directory in client device.
+Create directory in server I'll name it `mynfs`, later we will mount this directory in client device and place it in `mydata` directory.
 We need to install nfs in both device by using the following command:

 ```
 sudo yum install nfs-utils